 In this work, we present PANIC (Profiling Applications In the Cloud), an application profiling system that focuses on this important element: It models performance based on the amount and type of virtualized resources allocated to the application.
-The main goals of PANIC are: (i) to provide a generic platform that supports any kind of application, as long as it can be deployed over a cloud infrastructure, deployed with any combination of resources assuming that they are provided by the cloud provider, (ii) to elegantly compromise the tradeoffs between the accuracy in the predicted application behavior and the cost inserted by providing accurate predictions, (iii) to be customizable, in the sense that a user can choose from a pool of resources for which the profiling will be executed, (iv) to be extensible and modular, in the sense that the user can tweak the system to her own needs without jeopardizing its stability.
+The main goals of PANIC are: (i) to provide a generic methodology, applicable for any kind of cloud application deployed, (ii) to offer customizable tradeoff between performance accuracy and profiling cost and (iii) to be customizable, in the sense that a user can choose from a pool of resources for which the profiling will be executed.

 The main idea of PANIC is to provide predictions for the application performance by actually deploying the application in representative resource combinations and approximate the performance for the rest, non deployed combinations.
 The system confronts the application performance, which should be a countable quantity, as a high dimensional function and it utilizes a set of approximation techniques (from regression to machine learning classifiers) to identify the behavior of the application.
-Since the possible combinations of resources grows exponentially with the complexity of the application, PANIC also exploits sampling techniques in order to pick representative configurations, deploy the application according to them and, eventually, provide predictions for all the possible configurations.
-Through our experimental evaluation where we deploy three typical cloud applications, we demonstrate that our system is capable of providing an accurate application profile by deploying only 10% of the possible deployment setups, while simultaneously, the accuracy rate is not strongly affected by the application complexity.
+Since the possible combinations of resources grows exponentially with the complexity of the application, PANIC exploits sampling techniques in order to pick representative configurations, deploy the application according to them and, eventually, provide predictions for all the possible configurations.
+Through our experimental evaluation where we deploy three typical cloud applications, we demonstrate that our system is capable of providing an accurate application profile by deploying only 10% of the possible deployment setups.